Tanu-N-Prabhu/Python/Code Snapshots 📷/README.md

 <!-- Content-->

-# 1. Python Decimals - Converting an Integer into Decimals
+## 1. Converting an Integer into Decimals

 ```python
 import decimal